 *Listed below are a few of the services we provide!

 While we want our students in as many general ed classes as possible, we recognize that some classes are too difficult for some students to try and participate in.
 Because of this, we offer personal curriculum classes for students taught by Mrs. Gray.
 Classes she currently teaches are: Life Skills Math and Job Skills.
 Students doing the Job Skills class participate in a job site.
 Job sites happen once a week.
 To see some job sites students have participated in in the past, please click on the "job sites" tab.
-To read more about some of the things we do in Mrs. Gray's room, click the "Classes" tab.
+To read more about some of the things we do in Mrs. Gray's room, click the "Class Activities" tab.

 High school can be so much fun when you have a healthy social life!
 We want our students to get the full high school experience.
 Our school's athletic director, coaches, directors, and instructors are all committed to include students of all abilities into their programs.
 Mrs. Gray helps students get involved in whatever way they want to, and provides support to the individuals who run those programs.
 Sidekicks also provide a lot of social support to our students.